MARVIS: Modality Adaptive Reasoning over VISualizations: Related Work

 \section{Related Work}

-MARVIS builds on extensive prior work in vision-language models (VLMs) which has followed two primary evolutionary tracks: maximalist approaches from industry labs focusing on peak performance, and minimalist open-source approaches prioritizing efficiency and accessibility.
+MARVIS builds on extensive prior work in vision-language models (VLMs) which has followed two primary evolutionary tracks: maximalist approaches from industry labs focusing on peak performance, and minimalist open-source approaches prioritizing efficiency and accessibility; in \cref{sec:extendedrelatedworks}, we trace the history of this evolution in greater detail.